 To schedule a visit to the Space Lab Planetarium, look through the pages of this website and decide which program meets your needs.
-Next, contact our office at 626-8523 to request a date and time for the program you desire.
+Next, contact our office by email (firstname.lastname@example.org) or at 626-8523 to request a date and time for the program you desire.
 The final step is to complete the necessary forms required by your building principal and transportation department.

 Groups that are not part of Williamsville Central School District must forward a Certificate of Liability Insurance to the Planetarium prior to the visit.

 PLEASE NOTE: Visits to the Space Lab Planetarium are often tightly scheduled.
 If you know that your group will be more than 15 minutes late for any reason, please call the Space Lab Planetarium to determine if it is still possible to attend.
 If it is not possible, we will re-schedule your visit.